27 Types of Construction Vehicles with Their Names, Pictures, and Features

 Wheel loader

 Construction sites need a lot of moving of materials, and wheel loaders do that job.
 These are utilized for gathering, elevating, and moving loose substances such as soil and gravel.
-They operate on wheels and have big bucket-like structures attached in the front.
+They operate on wheels and have big bucket-like structures attached in the front , making them one of the necessary construction machines.

 Features of the wheel loader are: